openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

 Background
 ==========

-To achieve cross-OpenStack layer-3 networking, we utilize a bridge network to connect networks in each OpenStack cloud, as shown below:
+To achieve cross-Neutron layer-3 networking, we utilize a bridge network to connect networks in each Neutron server, as shown below:

 East-West networking::